 Calls for Participation

-- Architecture, design, implementation, and deployment are of high interest
+- Architecture, design, implementation, and deployment

 - Toolchains, DevOps, support, etc.